Study Abroad in Aix-en-Provence, France

 - Laundry access

-The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, meals (homestay & meal stipend), study tours, study abroad insurance, visa fees, laundry, and a $750 flight credit).
+The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, meals (homestay & meal stipend), study tours, study abroad insurance, visa fees* and laundry).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 IAU offers a variety of scholarships for students studying away at Aix-en-Provence.
 Click here to view the list of scholarships, application details, and deadlines.